CLE Seminars

 Location:

-DESCRIPTION: This program is a quadrennial seminar offering practice pointers for labor and employment cases before the Florida Commission on Human Relations (FCHR), Florida Public Employee Relations Commission (PERC), Florida Department of Commerce, Reemployment Assistance Appeals Commission (RAAC), Division of Administrative Hearings (DOAH), and First District Court of Appeal.
+DESCRIPTION: This program offers practice pointers for labor and employment cases before the Florida Commission on Human Relations (FCHR), Florida Public Employee Relations Commission (PERC), Florida Department of Commerce, Reemployment Assistance Appeals Commission (RAAC), Division of Administrative Hearings (DOAH), and First District Court of Appeal.

 AGENDA & PRESENTERS